 Modesto Junior College

-- Debated NPDA at Humboldt State
+- I was a NPDA debater at Humboldt State in the mid 2000s

 - I'm fine with the a little bit of speed in NFA-LD and Parli but keep it reasonable or I might miss something.